tlkh/text-emotion-classification/README.md

-# Multi-class Emotion Classification for Tweets
+# Multi-class Emotion Classification for Short Texts

 **Associating specific emotions to short sequences of texts**